 Problem: It physically hurts to write, or they get tired easily.

 Problem: They can’t plan their writing, or never start because it’s overwhelming.

 Solution: For this, consider breaking writing down into smaller pieces.
 This lets them focus first on characters, then ‘scenery’ or story arcs.
 This way, they can learn how to create the necessary ‘bits’ of a story.
-See for example, these Minecraft writing worksheets from Healthy Family Magazine
+See for example, this review of the program Night Zookeeper.